Eliza Stephens: Governess for Russian nobility

 Speranskaya became ill with scarlet fever.
 Because her recovery left her in delicate health, doctors recommended that she live in a warmer climate.
-Speransky agreed to allow her to go to Kyiv (now in Ukraine) and Vasily bought a house there for Marianne and her family.
+Speransky agreed to allow her to go to Kiev (present-day Ukraine) and Vasily bought a house there for Marianne and her family.
 During this time, Stephens's husband's sister, Marie, and brother-in-law, Joseph Ferrand, died in France.
 (Note: Korff gives the surname as "Fernand", but other sources confirm it was "Ferrand".)
 Their orphaned children, Melanie and Henri, joined the Speransky family.
 Henri was enrolled in the Page Corps, but died in 1811 during a cholera epidemic.
-Melanie went to Kyiv to join Stephens, where she met Christian Gottlieb Bunge, a pediatrician honoured several times for his work.
-Melanie and Bunge married in 1806 in Kyiv and had three children Ekaterina, Maria, and Heinrich.
+Melanie went to Kiev to join Stephens, where she met Christian Gottlieb Bunge, a pediatrician honoured several times for his work.
+Melanie and Bunge married in 1806 in Kiev and had three children Ekaterina, Maria, and Heinrich.
 In February 1805, Konstantin resigned from the civil service and returned to the family estate in Volsk.
-Marianne returned to Saint Petersburg from Kyiv, and Vasily bought an estate, Velikopolye, for her in the Novgorod Oblast and she moved there.
+Marianne returned to Saint Petersburg from Kiev, and Vasily bought an estate, Velikopolye, for her in the Novgorod Oblast and she moved there.
 (Note: Korff notes that this estate was purchased by Speransky for Marianne from monies she had received from her father-in-law, Vasily Zlobin, and himself.
 Sozinova includes a letter from Marianne to Speransky written in January 1804, in which Marianne states that she had been saving monies given to her, presumed by Korff to be from Zlobin, and that she was giving him ₽5,000 to make an investment to provide for the security of the family.
 Sozinova states that according to Korff, the purchase occurred in 1811, but Korff does not actually state when the property was purchased.
 1811 in the section cited by Sozinova on page 282, refers to Henri Ferrand's death and continues that Marianne died afterward leaving the estate to Speranskaya.
 Mayorova states that after Konstantin left Saint Petersburg in 1805, Marianne moved to the estate.)
 At Velikopolye, Marianne took in a young man from Siberia, surnamed Stranek.
 They had an affair and she became pregnant with a daughter, Annette, known in Russian as Anyuta.